applegrew/conversational-playwright/README.md

 - 🌐 **Playwright MCP Integration**: Uses official `@playwright/mcp` package for browser automation
 - 📸 **Real-time Screenshot Streaming**: View browser activity in the canvas area
 - 🎨 **Modern UI**: Beautiful dark-themed interface with chat on the left and browser view on the right
-- ⚡ **Dual LLM Support**: Choose between Google's Gemini or Anthropic's Claude for intelligent command interpretation
+- ⚡ **Triple LLM Support**: Choose between Google's Gemini, Anthropic's Claude, or Microsoft's Fara for intelligent command interpretation

 ## Prerequisites